istvanp/CakePHP-AppDecorator/README.md

 ## Example Usage

 ### Schema
-The `user` table contains the following (we assume nothing else is defined):
+For all the following example we assume that the `user` table contains only the following structure:

 | field | type    |
 |-------|---------|